 Action is taken by NPAC SMS personnel to delete an NPA-NXX for a specified service provider.

-The NPAC SMS sends an M-DELETE request to itself in order to delete the local serviceProvNPA-NXX object.
+The NPAC SMS sends a local request to itself in order to delete the local serviceProvNPA-NXX object.

 Check the subscriptions database to see if subscriptions exist with this NPa-NXX that have a status other than “old” or “canceled.”
 Also, check if any NPA-NXX-Xs exist with this NPA-NXX.
 If so, respond with an error and terminate processing at this point.

-The NPAC SMS receives the M-DELETE response indicating whether the serviceProvNPA-NXX object was deleted successfully.

 If the serviceProvNPA-NXX object was deleted, the NPAC SMS sends an M-DELETE request to all Local SMS(s) accepting downloads for the NPA-NXX for the serviceProvNPA-NXX object.

 The Local SMS(s) responds by sending an M-DELETE response to the NPAC SMS indicating whether the serviceProvNPA-NXX object was deleted successfully.